-In the old days, this lamb dish was served as a main course, with five or six pieces of meat on each skewer.
+In the old days in Beverly Hills, this lamb dish was served as a main course, with five or six pieces of meat on each skewer.
 We use it here as an appetizer.

 For the Lamb